 The Mathematics minor provides students the opportunity to deepen their understanding of the role of mathematics in various disciplines.
+This minor is not open to students already in a mathematics major.

 To declare the minor, students must complete 12.0 units of mathematics coursework at UCLA.
 At least one of these courses taken must be upper division.